thetechleila/thetechleila/README.md

 * [NYC Public High School Enrollment Pre & Post Pandemic (2015-2024) - _An Interactive Tableau Dashboard_](https://public.tableau.com/app/profile/leila.stambuli/viz/NYCPublicHighSchoolEnrollmentPrePostPandemic2015-2024/NYCPublicHighSchoolEnrollmentPrePostPandemic2015-2026)

 ___

-## 🛫 Project(s) in Progress

-🍎 **Interactive 2016-2024 NYC Public K-8 Student Performance Dashboard**

-I am finalizing this as a companion project to my existing NYC Public High School analysis project.

-Data on NYC K-8 students from 2016-2024 has been analyzed to find trends and insights into the possible effects the Covid-19 Lockdown had on educational outcomes and other metrics throughout the diverse student population.

-**My end goal** is to design an in-depth data dashboard that will provide a high level look into how the various factors that may have influenced K-8 student performance and demographic metrics.

-*Deliverables include*

-* Detailed EDA of NYC Public K-8 student demographics, ELA (English Language Arts) & NYS Math Test scores across groups, enrollment, poverty and economic need indices using datasets from [NYC Open Data](https://opendata.cityofnewyork.us/).
-* Jupyter Notebooks to showcase EDA
-* Data transformation using Excel/Numbers
-* Creation of processed dataset(s) for usage in Tableau
-___
 ##  🧰 Skills
 * **Programming Languages:** Python